Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 The second Joey Negro single was "Do what you feel" and it was released on Dave's new

 label Z Records.
-Dave had the record
+Dave had

-that I'd disguise it as a US record."
+so I thought that I'd disguise it as a US record."

 The song was later picked up by Virgin/Ten Records and it did very well in the clubs and became